jerryzhao173985/ai-ml-sdk-for-vulkan/docs/source/cloning.rst

     You must enable long paths on Windows®.
 To ensure nested submodules do not exceed the maximum long path length, you must clone close to the root directory or use a symlink.

 Due to a bug in git-repo, nested submodules do not always update as part of repo sync.
-Therefore, you need to manually update nested submodules, for example:
+Therefore, you must manually update nested submodules, for example:

 .. code-block:: bash